jgararuna/KlirProjectAnswer/README.md

  Nodejs |Tool to install cypress|
  Git |Tool for version control|
  Microsoft Word |To create the test report for each test case|
+ Docker | Tool to start the application to be tested|

  ## 6 - Activities